Can you spare a few minutes?

 If your case goes to court, the first thing a judge does is to review your assets, debts and income to see how much there is to share out.
 This should be your first step too.
 You both need to be honest about what you own and what income you have.

 In a lot of cases, the family home will be the most important asset.
-This will almost always be the case irrespective of who actually owns the property and/or whether one of you owned and was living in it before the marriage.
+This will almost always be the case regardless of who actually owns the property and/or whether one of you owned and was living in it before the marriage.

 Pensions are easy to overlook, but they are very important and are sometimes the most valuable asset in a case.
-For more information about dealing with pensions when you get divorced, see the section: Pensions.
+For more information about dealing with pensions when you get divorced, see Pensions.